henry-ht/toast-manager/README.md

 This generates: <br />
 <img src="img/simple-notify-1.png" alt="see simple notify">

--Finally, this method clears the container of notifications with the class `.hide`.
+- Finally, this method clears the container of notifications with the class `.hide`.
 This process is automatically performed each time a new notification is created. <br />
 ```toastManager.clearHide();```

 5. HTML container